 Skip to main content

-The Shortfall contract implements an auction-based mechanism for resolving bad debt within the Rheofi Protocol's isolated liquidity pools.
-When a borrower's position becomes insolvent and cannot be fully liquidated through standard liquidation, the Shortfall contract orchestrates a competitive auction to recover as much value as possible.
+Auction-based mechanism for resolving bad debt within isolated pools.
+When a borrower's position can't be fully liquidated through normal means, Shortfall runs a competitive auction to recover as much value as possible.

 Overview

 Bad debt arises when a borrower's collateral value falls below their outstanding debt after liquidation.
-The Shortfall contract provides a structured process for handling this scenario: an auction is started for the bad debt, bidders compete to cover it, and the winning bidder receives compensation from the Risk Fund.
-This mechanism ensures that protocol losses are socialized efficiently and transparently.
+Shortfall provides the structured process for handling that scenario: an auction is started for the bad debt, bidders compete to cover it, and the winning bidder receives compensation from the Risk Fund.
+Protocol losses are socialized efficiently and transparently.

-Auctions follow a descending price model where bidders specify the percentage of bad debt they are willing to cover in exchange for a share of the Risk Fund allocation.
+Auctions follow a descending-price model where bidders specify the percentage of bad debt they're willing to cover in exchange for a share of the Risk Fund allocation.

 startAuction